Research Mode (Cafes)

 2. Type your question and press Enter (or click Send)

-3. The AI answers using only your Cafe's research, citing sources as numbered references like [1], [2]
+3. The AI answers using only your in-scope Cafe research, citing sources as numbered references like [1], [2]

-4. Click any citation badge to scroll to the original source in your Cafe
+4. Click any citation badge to open the original source in the reading pane

 Conversation Context